BonuGayathri/Project1/README.md

  ✨ **Glory Luxe ** ✨

-This is a web based application developed for a Beauty and Spa named Glory Luxe.
+This is a web based application developed for Beauty and Spa named Glory Luxe related based website in india.

 ### This web based Beauty and Spa application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.